Kalat Division

-Kalat Division or Qalat Division is an administrative division of Balochistan Province of Pakistan.
-Its capital city is Khuzdar founded on 14 October 1955.
-CNIC Code of Kalat Division is 51.
-According to 2023 Pakistani census population of Kalat Division is 2,719,964 (2.7 million).
+Kalat Division is an administrative division of Balochistan province of Pakistan.
+Its capital city is Khuzdar, which was founded on 14 October 1955.
+The CNIC Code of Kalat Division is 51.
+According to 2023 Pakistani census, the current population of the Division is 2,719,964 (2.7 million).

 History

-Kalat Division was established after the dissolution of the Balochistan state union on 14 October 1955.
-When the Baluchistan States Union became Kalat Division, Khuzdar was established as the divisional headquarters.
+Khuzdar Division was established after the dissolution of the Balochistan state union on 14 October 1955.
+When the Baluchistan States Union became Khuzdar Division, Khuzdar was established as the divisional headquarters and it was named Kalat Division.
 At the time of its establishment, the division had four districts (04) Kalat, Makran, Lasbela, and Kharan district.

 In 1960, Lasbela district transferred to form Karachi-Bela division.
-On 1 July 1971, Makran district separates from Kalat Division to form a separate division.
-In 1972, Lasbela district again become a part of Kalat division.
-In 1974, a new district Khuzdar created from Kalat district and added in Kalat Division.
+On 1 July 1971, Makran district separates from Khuzdar Division to form a separate division.
+In 1972, Lasbela district again become a part of Khuzdar division.
+In 1974, a new district Khuzdar created from Kalat district and added in Khuzdar Division.

-In 1991, Mastung district spelt from Kalat district territory included in Kalat Division.
-In 1992, Awaran district split from khuzdar district and added in Kalat Division.
+In 1991, Mastung district spelt from Kalat district territory included in Khuzdar Division.
+In 1992, Awaran district split from khuzdar district and added in Khuzdar Division.

-In 2007, Washuk district created from Kharan district territory and added in Kalat Division.
+In 2007, Washuk district created from Kharan district territory and added in Khuzdar Division.

-On 17 May 2015, Kharan and Washuk district shifted from Kalat Division to newly established Rakhshan Division.
-In 2017, Surab district created from Kalat district territory included in Kalat Division.
+On 17 May 2015, Kharan and Washuk district shifted from Khuzdar Division to newly established Rakhshan Division.
+In 2017, Surab district created from Kalat district territory included in Khuzdar Division.

-Recently, in 2022, Hub district split from Lasbela district and added in Kalat division.
+In 2022, Hub district split from Lasbela district and added in Khuzdar division.

+On 24 May, 2026, The Cabinet of the Provincial Government has approved the restructuring of Kalat Division.
+As part of the new administrative changes, Lasbela Division has been created through the bifurcation of the former Kalat Division.
+Awaran, Lasbela, and Hub districts have been included in the newly formed division.

+Additionally, Mastung District has been transferred from Khuzdar Division to Quetta Division.
+In addition, Wadh District has been created from Khuzdar District as part of the administrative bifurcation.

+The remaining part of the former Kalat Division has been renamed as Khuzdar Division.
+Since the divisional headquarters had already been shifted from Kalat to Khuzdar earlier, the administrative setup was effectively aligned with Khuzdar as the central headquarters.